What is qq?

 In summary, unlike with Infinity, you do not need to explicitly fetch files from and to the archive, you just need to name them accordingly and qq will archive them automatically.

 If the script fails or the job is killed, no archival is performed.
-All files remain in the working directory, as with standard jobs.
+As with standard jobs, all files remain in the working directory and only qq runtime files are copied to the input directory.

 Resubmiting